matlab-deep-learning/llms-with-matlab/examples/ProcessGeneratedTextinRealTimebyUsingChatGPTinStreamingMode.md

 # Process Generated Text in Real Time by Using ChatGPT™ in Streaming Mode

-To run the code shown on this page, open the MLX file in MATLAB: [mlx-scripts/ProcessGeneratedTextinRealTimebyUsingChatGPTinStreamingMode.mlx](mlx-scripts/ProcessGeneratedTextinRealTimebyUsingChatGPTinStreamingMode.mlx)
+To run the code shown on this page, open the MLX file in MATLAB®: [mlx-scripts/ProcessGeneratedTextinRealTimebyUsingChatGPTinStreamingMode.mlx](mlx-scripts/ProcessGeneratedTextinRealTimebyUsingChatGPTinStreamingMode.mlx)

 This example shows how to process generated text in real time by using ChatGPT in streaming mode.